theokyr/theokyr.github.io/projects/index.md

 * [  **pyIrc**	](pyirc)

 A simple, lightweight IRC Client written in Python.
-Created as an assignment for my Computer Networking lab.
+Created as a Socket Programming assignment for my Computer Networks lab.

 * [ **Ruby: Dark Influence** ](ruby)